 Increased Accountability

 Social media companies are held accountable for the content on their platforms.
-The duty of care places the onus on platforms to implement robust content moderation policies to detect and remove harmful content promptly.
+The duty of care places the onus on platforms to implement strong content moderation policies to detect and remove harmful content promptly.

 -